Free as a bird – we say that because a bird is not stuck to the ground but can take off and fly wherever its wings will carry.

-Obviously, we weren’t born to fly.
-Birds are.
-From the earliest times though, there have been legends of men mounting flying devices.
+Inspired by birds men have created flying devices.
 The Chinese have understood that hot air rises and have applied this principle to a type of small hot air balloon called “sky lantern”.
-Fueled by the rediscovery of Leonardo da Vinci’s realization that manpower alone was not sufficient for sustained flight, various designs of flying machines were attempted in the 17th century, but it took two more centuries to get to the powered, controlled flight pattern that we’re familiar with today.
+In Europe various designs of flying machines were attempted in the 17th century, but it took two more centuries to get to the powered, controlled flight pattern that we are familiar with today.

 Sophisticated technology gave mankind wings; however, have you ever noticed that our souls, too, crave freedom from gravity?
 As problems weigh us down and sore disappointments crush us, we want to escape such turmoil by spreading our wings and fly.
 On this note, in the book of Psalms King David wrote (Psalm 55:5-6):